mkennedy3000/Snapshot/README.md

  - 2/19 : Initial project set up
  - 2/22 : Reorganized project.
 Networking setup complete.
 Fork and communication between 2 processes complete.
  - 2/22 : Fork variable amount of processes but pthreads don't work as expected in them.
 Shift to just using pthreads.
+ - 2/23 : Fixing pthread problem, will be up soon.